Associate Dean for Academic and Student Affairs

 Advisor for Main Campus Elementary Education Students (Last Names A-C) & Extension Students at Coastal Carolina Community College, Carteret Community College, James Sprunt Community College, and Sampson Community College sites

 I hold a B.S. from West Chester University, Pennsylvania, a M.Ed.
 Curriculum and Instruction from Kutztown University, Pennsylvania, and a PhD. from Old Dominion University.
 My professional background is in high school social studies.
 I have taught in public schools and at the university level.
 I am married to a retired U. S. Marine.
 We have two children—Rick and Kelly.
 I enjoy gardening, living by the beach, teaching and helping people.

 910-642-7142 Phone at Southeastern Community College

-As an advisor for the Watson College of Education I work with students who plan to become teachers in both Brunswick and Columbus counties.
-I have offices at Brunswick Community College and Southeastern Community College.
-I can provide community college students and county residents with information about the teaching field of their choice.
+I advise main campus Elementary Education and Special Education majors students.
+Addtionally I provide community college students and county residents with information about the teaching field of their choice.
 Currently, students in Brunswick and Columbus counties can participate in an online Elementary Education Program.
 This new exciting program allows transfer students, who would be unable to earn a degree in a traditional manner, the opportunity to earn an Elementary Education Degree in an innovative manner.